 - Remove distractions from the internet.

-So, mute or set your phone or mobile device to airplane mode if necessary.
-You’ll also need a ton of self-discipline to make sure that you don’t start browsing at work, unless it’s during lunchtime.
+So, mute or set your phone or mobile device to aeroplane mode if necessary.
+You’ll also need a ton of self-discipline to make sure that you don’t start browsing at work unless it’s during lunchtime.
 This skill and self-discipline will serve you a long way down, even when you’re promoted to more senior positions and/or decide to do your start-up.

 - Snack, and stay hydrated.